A “Hello World!” Program in C++#

 • What happens if you leave out the \n instruction in the C example?

-• Can you add a second line of text, first in the same variable, then in a second one?
+• Can you add a second line of text, first in the same call to printf/std::cout, then by adding a second one?

 Summary#